Atrauli

 Atrauli is a town and a municipal board in Aligarh district in the state of Uttar Pradesh, India.
-Situated on the bank of river Ganges, Atrauli is around 27 km from Aligarh and 52 km from Khair.
+Situated on the bank of the river Ganges, Atrauli is around 27 km from Aligarh and 52 km from Khair.

-Atrauli is famous for a variety of Chaat, Tikki, Panipuri (Fastfood) in all over India.
-These items are prominently found in the North Indian Cuisine.

 Etymology

-The name of the town is taken from Atri Muni who visited Atrauli.
+The town is named after the sage Atri Muni who is believed to have visited the town.
+The town was earlier known as Atravali (अत्रावली), which later had been colloquially altered to Atrauli (अतरौली).

 History

-During the 18th century Rao Durjan Singh Ponia of Bijauli took possession of Atrauli.
+During the 18th century Rao Durjan Singh Punia of Bijauli took possession of Atrauli.